cisco/elsy/examples/emberjs-ui/README.md

 The key things this example illustrates are:

-- Using `lc` to build a javascript project without installing any javascript tooling
+- Using elsy to build a javascript project without installing any javascript tooling
 - Using the `lc devserver` pattern to enable a hot-reloading dev workflow for javascript development
-- Using a custom `package` phase to build the ember code before packaging the docker image.
+- Using a custom `package` phase to build the ember code before packaging the docker image
-- Running blackbox-tests to artifact the final product works as expected.
+- Running blackbox-tests to artifact the final product works as expected

 Note:`lc publish` will always fail for this example since it is configured to publish to a non-existent docker registry.